Sex is awesome — but you aren’t having it as often as you’d like.

 10 Health Benefits of Having Sex

-Dr. Oz came out and told the world his advice for couples in quarantine was to have sex.
+Television personality and medical professional Dr. Oz has proclaimed that his advice for couples in quarantine was to have sex.

 Because physical intimacy with a partner can help:

 - Strengthen your relationship; and

 We think not enough has been said about the many health benefits of sex for women, so we’d like to explore those here.

 #1: Sex Can Help Boost Your Immune System